glassb/TEMPO/README.md

 <h2> Query.py: What it is, and How to Use it</h2>

 We are in the process of creating a website to host live-updating energy data, but in the meantime occupants and those with interest can run the program <b>Query.py</b> through the Terminal window on a Linux/Unix operating system to see numerical data from the townhouses, including Aggregate average kW consumption, individual suite current consumption and 7-day runnning average consumption. <b> If you are familiar with Shell Scripting with Python, download Query.py and run it in the terminal window.
-If you are unfamiliar with the above steps, directions to use Query.py are as follows: </b> <br>
+If you are unfamiliar with the above steps, directions to use Query.py are as follows: </b> <br><br>

 <b>Macintosh:</b>